Felony DWI

 No matter the time, our team is ready to support you around the clock.
 Whether you need immediate assistance or have urgent questions, we’re just a call away.

-Penalties of Felony DWI Conviction in Ocean County
+What a Felony DWI Conviction Can Cost You in Ocean County

-The "penalty" for a conviction goes far beyond a court-ordered fine.
-In New Jersey, the consequences are structured to be permanent.
+The penalty for a conviction goes far beyond a court-ordered fine.
+In New Jersey, the consequences can follow you permanently.

 Direct Penalties